matt-kiwi/ruru_template/README.md

  ```<!--ForEach fruit in fruits  -->```

- Iterate over "fruits" in list replacing with "fruit" object for thst row, similiar to Javascript ForEach.
+ Iterate over "fruits" in list replacing with "fruit" object for that row, similiar to Javascript ForEach.

 ```HTML
 <template id="template1">